 August 23, 1836 Charlotte Williams Foster would have been required to stop teaching when she married Nicholas Myers in Boston.
 A few years later, the Myers and their son Horatio moved to Lowell, where Nicholas Myers works as a renovator of clothes, or clothes cleaner, until the mid-1850s.
 At that time, it appears Nicholas Myers died and Charlotte Myers moved back to Boston.
 She died in 1885 in Taunton, Massachusetts.

-Background Boston’s Segregated Public Schools
+Background on Boston’s Segregated Public Schools

 In 1798, sixty members of Boston’s black community organized the African School in order to educate their children.
 This school first met in the home of Primus Hall.
-In 1808, funds were raised for the African Meeting House with the agreement the first floor would be used for school rooms..
-After repeated petitions and requests in 1812, the Boston School Committee finally officially recognized the segregated African School and started providing partial funding, but the condition of this school remained poor and space was inadequate.
+In 1808, funds were raised for the African Meeting House with the agreement the first floor would be used for school rooms.
+After repeated petitions and requests in 1812, the Boston School Committee finally officially recognized the segregated African School and started providing partial funding, but the condition of this school remained poor, and space was inadequate.

-In the 1840s Benjamin Roberts of Boston began a legal campaign to enroll his five-year-old daughter, Sarah, in a nearby school for whites.
+In the 1840s Benjamin Roberts of Boston began a legal campaign to enroll his five-year-old daughter, Sarah, in a nearby school for white children.
 The Massachusetts Supreme Judicial Court ultimately ruled that local elected officials had the authority to control local schools and that separate schools did not violate black students’ rights.
 The decision was cited over and over again in later cases to justify segregation.

 Black parents in Boston, however, refused to accept defeat.
 They organized a school boycott and statewide protests.
-In 1855, the Massachusetts State legislature passed the country’s first law prohibiting school segregation. (note: Lowell Public Schools were integrated from the incorporation of the Town of Lowell in 1826.
+In 1855, the Massachusetts State legislature passed the country’s first law prohibiting school segregation.